Syn-axe/solid-guacamole/_articles/independent-contractor-vs-employee.md

 ## How do Australian courts determine whether someone is an employee or contractor?

 Whether a worker is an employee or an independent contractor depends on the nature of the relationship between the parties.
-Australian law currently recognises two legal tests for determining whether a worker is an employee or an independent contractor:
+Australian law currently recognises two approaches for determining whether a worker is an employee or an independent contractor:

 - **Common law test** – which focuses on the legal rights and obligations created by the parties' contractual terms.
 - **Statutory test** – which requires a broader assessment of the real substance, practical reality and true nature of the relationship as a whole.